abayomi2/ansible2-project/README.md

 Production-Grade Application Deployment with Terraform and Ansible This project automates the deployment of a containerized application and a full observability stack (Prometheus & Grafana) on AWS.
 It follows Infrastructure as Code (IaC) and Configuration Management best practices to create a secure, scalable, and repeatable production-grade environment.

-This document provides a complete guide from setup to deployment, incorporating lessons learned from a full debugging cycle.
+This document provides a complete, end-to-end guide, including one-time setup, manual deployment, CI/CD automation, and a full troubleshooting reference based on real-world debugging.

 Table of Contents
 Architecture